Hambantota International Port

 Construction of the port commenced in January 2008.
-In 2016, it reported an operating profit of US$1.81 million but was considered economically unviable.
-As debt repayment got difficult, the newly-elected government decided to privatise an 80% stake of the port to raise foreign exchange in order to repay maturing sovereign bonds unrelated to the port.
-Of the two bidding companies, China Merchants Port was chosen, which was to pay US$1.12 billion to Sri Lanka and spend additional amounts to develop the port into full operation.
+In 2016, it reported an operating profit of $1.81 million but was considered economically unviable.
+As debt repayment got difficult, the newly elected government decided to privatise an 80% stake of the port to raise foreign exchange in order to repay maturing sovereign bonds unrelated to the port.
+Of the two bidding companies, China Merchants Port was chosen, which was to pay $1.12 billion to Sri Lanka and spend additional amounts to develop the port into full operation.

 In July 2017, the agreement was signed, but CMPort was allowed a 70% stake.
 Simultaneously a 99-year lease on the port was granted to CMPort.

+As of May 2024, the port has transformed into a busy transshipment hub in the Indian Ocean, specifically for vehicles, facilitating a turnover of 700,000 units per month.
+Hambantota is poised to increase its involvement in the bunkering and oil refining industries, and it has the potential of becoming a significant hub for cruise activities.

 History

+The Port of Hambantota was known in ancient times as Godawaya.
+It served as the main port of Ruhuna, and was a major port in the maritime silk route.

+Redevelopment

+The United National Front had pledged to build a seaport in Hambantota on winning the 2001 Sri Lankan parliamentary election.
+After victory, Sri Lankan Prime Minister Ranil Wickremesinghe announced the "Regaining Sri Lanka" economic development programme in 2002, which identified the Hambantota port for development.
+The plan also included building a refinery, petrochemical industries, a coal powered thermal power station, and a desalination plant.
+Beginning in the early 2000s, the Sri Lankan government sought to obtain funding from international creditors to develop Hambantota.